Electric assist e-tandems

 Tuesday 30 October 2018, Filed in: General

-Our Orbit electric assist tandems are flying out, tempted to try one then read on ....
+Are you avoiding the hills?
+Maybe it's time to consider an electric assist tandem, tempted to try one then read on ....

 Why do people ride electric assist tandems?